-According to the Federal Register Notice that announced the guidance revision (here), the FDA notes that “This revised draft guidance reflects the FDA’s intent to recognize the differences between outsourcing facilities and conventional drug manufacturers and to tailor CGMP requirements to the nature of the specific compounding operations conducted by outsourcing facilities while maintaining the minimum standards necessary to protect patients from the risks of contaminated or otherwise substandard drug products.”
+According to the Federal Register Notice that announced the Guidance for Outsourcing Compounders revision (here), the FDA notes that “This revised draft guidance reflects the FDA’s intent to recognize the differences between outsourcing facilities and conventional drug manufacturers and to tailor CGMP requirements to the nature of the specific compounding operations conducted by outsourcing facilities while maintaining the minimum standards necessary to protect patients from the risks of contaminated or otherwise substandard drug products.”
 The FR Notice also provides additional background on its thinking in making the revisions to the draft guidance.

 The FDA received twenty-six comments on the guidance and has revised this version based on those comments and/or on the Agency’s own initiative.
 Many of the comments addressed the fact that the original guidance concentrated almost exclusively on sterile products and the commenters asked for the Agency to better define how the guidance related to non-sterile products.
 In addition, the FDA better outlines its views on in-use expiration dating and beyond-use dating.
 Also, “this revised draft contains revisions to the conditions under which the Agency generally would not intend to take regulatory action regarding the requirement to test the finished product before release (see § 211.165 (21 CFR 211.165)).
 These revisions make a broader range of production volumes eligible for the relevant enforcement policy, which we believe would encourage additional compounders to register as outsourcing facilities.”